JD-P/HNStoryRecommendations/readme.md

 the search API.
 This tool will output the stories to a .pickle file you'll use for the next step.

+10. Run "clean_data.py" to get the top word list we'll need to use with our model.

+    python3 clean_data.py your_stories_file.json your_training_stories.pickle

-10. Finally, run the training program which will train the model and give you an output of stories above a 15% upvote likelihood threshold:
+11. Finally, run the training program which will train the model and give you an output of stories in the 90th percentile of (relative) probability.

-    python3 train_model.py your_stories_file.json your_training_stories.pickle
+    python3 train_model.py top_words_file.pickle your_stories_file.json your_training_stories.pickle